The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 The Ngorongoro Crater grasslands

-The highest number of wildlife occupied this place, including wildebeest, lions, plains zebras, hyenas, black rhinos, and more.
+The highest concentration of wildlife was observed here, including wildebeest, lions, plains zebras, hyenas, black rhinos, and more.

 This is the best place for walking safaris while in Ngorongoro Crater.